How to Declutter Paper and Keep It Under Control for Good

 With the influx of paperwork it’s no wonder the clutter adds up creating a sense of overwhelm with how to manage it all.
 You don’t want to lose or get rid of anything important yet you don’t want piles of paper collecting dust around your house.

-Let’s think for a minute about why it’s worth your time to declutter paper.
+Let’s pause for a minute and consider why it’s worth your time to declutter paper.
 I mean, after all, it’s just going to keep coming in isn’t it?
 Yes, paper will continue to enter your home but there are benefits to keeping it under control.

 1. Limit what you have